andre-st/dotfiles/GAMING.md

 ### Misc

+- "Gaming study finds adults play more than kids"
 - gaming magazines and tv-shows have become Youtube channels and podcasts
 - prefer game "review" and "gameplay" videos over game trailers
 - Unreal Engine, motion capturing (mocap) etc tutorials on YouTube;
     "atmosphere"/intangibles that can't be put in level editor
 - at some time you recognize the same game-engines again and again, just variants of other games